All You Need To Know About Pilea

 How To Grow Your Pilea

-Pilea needs to be watered when the soil dries out: Pilea hates overwatering!
-You can water from above or from the bottom, just make sure that there's good drainage at the bottom of the pot.
+Pilea hates overwatering: it needs to be watered only when the soil dries out: The best way to water is from the bottom, making sure that there's good drainage at the bottom of the pot.
 Remember to increase your watering when you repot your Pilea in a larger pot!
-If your home is dry, mist the leaves twice a week.

 The best location for your Pilea is where it can receive bright indirect light but no direct sun.
 Rotate your plant occasionally if it receives light from only one side so that it keeps a nice even shape.